A Host--Kra ${\mathbf F}_2^\omega$-system of order $5$ that is not Abramov of order $5$, and non-measurability of the inverse theorem for the $U^6({\mathbf F}_2^n)$ norm: Nilspaces, filtered abelian groups, and non-classical polynomials

 \subsection{Nilspaces}

-Nilspaces were introduced by Host--Kra \cite{hk-parallel} (under the equivalent formulation of \emph{parallelepiped structures}) and Camarena--Szegedy \cite{camarena-szegedy} as an abstraction of the concept of a parallelepiped in a group or dynamical system.
+Host and Kra \cite{hk-parallel} introduced a combinatorial framework for cubes in abstract sets in dimensions $2$ and $3$ as an abstraction of the concept of a parallelepiped in a group or dynamical system, and Antol\'in-Camarena and Szegedy \cite{camarena-szegedy} later extended this to all dimensions, thereby defining the general notion of abstract nilspaces.
 They can be defined in the set-theoretic, topological, and measurable categories, but we will only need to consider finite nilspaces, which allows us to work in the technically simpler set-theoretic category.
 We recall the definition of a nilspace, following \cite[Definition 1.2.1]{candela0}:

 \begin{definition}[Nilspaces] A nilspace is a set $X$ together with a collection of sets $C^n(X) \subset X^{\{0,1\}^n}$ for each non-negative integer $n$, satisfying the following axioms: \begin{itemize} \item[(i)] (Composition) For every $m,n \geq 0$ and every cube morphism $\phi \colon \{0,1\}^m \to \{0,1\}^n$ (by which we mean a function that extends to an affine map from $\R^m$ to $\R^n$) and every $c \in C^n(X)$, we have $c \circ \phi \in C^m(X)$. \item[(ii)] ($0$-ergodicity) $C^0(X) = X$.
 If we have the stronger property $C^1(X) = X^{\{0,1\}}$, we say that the nilspace is \emph{ergodic} (or \emph{$1$-ergodic}). \item[(iii)] (Corner completion) Let $n \geq 1$, and let $c' \colon \{0,1\}^n \backslash \{1\}^n \to X$ be a function such that every restriction of $c'$ to an $(n-1)$-face containing $0^n$ is in $C^{n-1}(X)$.
 Then there exists $c \in C^n(X)$ such that $c(v) = c'(v)$ for all $v \neq 1^n$.
 If this $c$ is unique, we say that $X$ is an \emph{$(n-1)$-step nilspace}. \end{itemize} Elements of $C^n(X)$ will be referred to as \emph{$n$-cubes} in $X$.